Extensions in Jacobian Algebras and Cluster Categories of Marked Surfaces: Extensions in the cluster category and dimension formula for Jacobian algebras

 Here we consider the case that $M_1 = M(w_1)$ crosses $M_2 = M(w_2)$ in a module.
 In terms of snake graphs a crossing in a module corresponds to a crossing in an overlap $\calg$.
 Therefore as explained above, by Theorem 3.5 there always is a non-split triangle in $\C(S,\M)$ given by

-One can give an orientation to an arc $\gamma$.
-We call $s(\gamma)$, the marked point at which $\gamma$ starts and $t(\gamma)$ the marked point at which $\gamma$ ends.
+When we give an orientation to an arc $\gamma$, we call $s(\gamma)$, the marked point at which $\gamma$ starts and $t(\gamma)$ the marked point at which $\gamma$ ends.
 In order to prove the existence of the triangle involving $\gamma_5$ and $\gamma_6$, there are several cases to consider depending on where the arcs $\gamma_1$ and $\gamma_2$ start and end with respect to the overlap.

 Let $w_1 = P_1 w S_1$ and $w_2 = P_2 w S_2$ where $w$ corresponds to the overlap $\calg$.
 Let $\tau_1, \tau_2, \ldots, \tau_n$ be the arcs corresponding to the overlap $\calg$, that is $s(w) = \tau_1$ and $t(w) = \tau_n$.